Max326/jobshop-gpu/README.md

 ## CUDA Setup

 This may make you lose your sanity, so brace yourself.
+You should delete all Nvidia packages before proceeding with the CUDA Toolkit installation.
+Keep deleting them until the prompt for existing Nvidia packages stops popping up.

 1. Install required packages